What is Pastel Goth: Ultimate Style Guide

 #4: Pastel Goth Jewelry and Accs

-It’s all about the accent and where do you want to make it.
+Pastel Goth accessories are all about the accent and where do you want to place it.

 Ritual necklaces, piercing, ouija earrings or this colorful jelly candy bear necklace bracelet may become a hot point of a whole look concept.